 Below is a close-up picture of our carpet area, which is where most of our whole-group lessons will take place.
-Each student will have an assigned spot on the carpet.
+Each student will have an assigned socially distanced spot on the carpet.
 Most lessons I teach involve students sitting and listening on the carpet first, followed by independent practice around the room.
 You might have noticed the blue pocket charts below the board.
 These pocket charts will serve as my 'word wall', which will eventually hold words as students learn them.
 Students can grab words as needed to help them write words correctly.

 Here is a picture of my Guided Reading table.
 This is where I teach reading lessons to smaller groups of students.
 I will also use this space for small group instruction during math and writing.
 My favorite addition in the last few years has been the crate chairs.
 They serve as both chairs and extra storage for books!
 Behind the table are the red browsing boxes.
 Each student has their own box to store their personal books that they will read throughout the year.

 This is a close-up picture of our classroom library.
 Over the years, I have collected thousands of books which I store in bins.
 Each bin is organized by theme to make it easier for students to locate their favorites.
 Some of the bins include: Dinosaurs, Fancy Nancy, and my personal favorite, Ms. Benson's Picks.
-Each morning, students have opportunities to read and explore books in the library.
+Each morning, students have the opportunity to read and explore books in the library.
 On Fridays, students are allowed to pick 3 books from the library to keep in their personal browsing box to read throughout the next week.

 I have many comfortable places for students to work such as a futon, chairs, bean bags, and pillows.
 Below is a picture of a special reading cubby I made a few years ago.
 It's the perfect size for students to curl up and read a good book.
 My favorite new addition is a reading nook I made out of an antique vanity.
 It's the perfect place to to read.
 Students can set their browsing box on either side of the seat for easy access to their books.